Gujiya, or Milk Fudge Turnovers, are a popular Indian dessert commonly made in the northern part of India around the festivals of Holi and Diwali.

 This is my mother-in-law’s ‘family-famous’ Gujiya recipe.
 The Gujiya mix is made by crumbling khoya in a mildly warm skillet.

 I do this step in the microwave now; it saves so much time and effort.
-You then add chopped nuts like cashews, almonds and pistachios and also, add the desiccated coconut and freshly ground cardamom powder.
+You then add chopped nuts like cashew nuts, almonds and pistachios.
+Finally add desiccated coconut and freshly ground cardamom powder.
+You can also add dry fruits like finely chopped raisins or dates.

 When this mixture is cool, add the sugar to the mix.
 Now your Gujiya is ready to assemble.